The invariant random order extension property is equivalent to amenability: Introduction

 \begin{theor}[\cite{St78}, \cite{AMR21}, Lemma 2.1] A countable amenable group has the IRO-extension property. \end{theor}

 The natural question is whether all groups have this property.
 A counterexample was obtained recently:

-\begin{theor}[Glasner-Lin-Meyerovitch \cite{GLM22}] $\gpSL_3(\Z)$ has no IRO-extension property. \end{theor} Our main result is the following: \begin{mytheor} A countable non-amenable group has no IRO-extension property. \end{mytheor} Thus we have a characterization: \begin{cor} A countable group has the IRO-extension property iff it is amenable. \end{cor} Our first step in that direction is to consider the case of a free group $F_2$ in Section \ref{sec: free}: \begin{mytheor} The free group $F_2$ has no IRO-extension property. \end{mytheor}
+\begin{theor}[Glasner-Lin-Meyerovitch \cite{GLM22}] $\gpSL_3(\Z)$ has no IRO-extension property. \end{theor} Our main result is the following: \begin{mytheor} A countable non-amenable group has no IRO-extension property. \end{mytheor} Thus we have a characterization: \begin{cor} A countable group has the IRO-extension property iff it is amenable. \end{cor} Our first step in that direction is to consider the case of a free group $F_2$ in Section \ref{sec: free}: \begin{mytheor} The free group $F_2$ has no IRO-extension property.
+In fact, there is a (deterministic) invariant partial order on $F_2$ that cannot be extended to an invariant random total order. \end{mytheor}

+Let $S$ be the subsemigroup in $\gpSL_3(\Z)$ consisting of matrices in the form $I + A$, where $I$ is the identity operator matrix and $A$ is a matrix with all non-negative entries and at least one strictly positive entry.
+In their example \cite{GLM22}, Glasner, Lin and Meyerovitch showed that for the left-invariant order $\sqsubset$ on $\gpSL_3(\Z)$ generated by subsemigroup\footnote{any proper subsemigroup $S$ that does not contain the group identity, generates a partial left-order by $a \prec b$ iff $e \prec a^{-1}b$ iff $a^{-1}b \in S$} S, the set of extending total orders $\ext(\sqsubset)$ has no $G$-invariant probability measure.
+The technique used is a deep extention upon the argument of Witte-Morris from \cite{W94} regarding the non-orderability of finite-index subgroups of $\gpSL_n(\Z)$.